-Written by Ryan on Tuesday the 14th of August 2018.
+Written by Active Minds on Tuesday the 14th of August 2018.

 Whilst we continue to enjoy the very un-British summer we are having this year, take the opportunity to encourage your loved one to participate in outdoor, summer activities.
 Being outside, for even a short period of time, has huge benefits, including exposure to vitamin D via the sun’s rays, which helps keep the brain, bones and muscles as healthy as possible.
 Outdoor activities also provide opportunities to socialise with others, reducing isolation and depression.
 But please do be mindful of the heat, keeping out of the intense midday sun, and ensuring that everyone is fully hydrated and protected.

 Here are a few summer activities you and your loved one may enjoy:

 Armed with a bird book or even large printouts of popular British birds and perhaps a pair of binoculars, set up a comfortable chair in a shady part of a garden or a park.
 Spend a leisurely afternoon looking for birds, ticking off any that are spotted in the book.
 To add an extra element to this activity, why not try a craft idea – a homemade cheerio bird feeder to encourage the birds to flock to you.